 The Stanley Park miniature train is located on Pipeline Road in the middle of Stanley Park.
 Coming from West Georgia Street via the park entrance, take the second exit at the roundabout and the venue is just a little ways up on your right.

-If using a GPS to get there and it requires an address, type in 690 Pipeline Road and it’ll get you close enough to see signs directing you where to go.
+If using GPS to get there, type in 690 Pipeline Road and it’ll get you close enough to see signs directing you where to go.

 Stanley Park Train Schedule

-The Stanley Park miniature train runs daily in the spring for just a week or so before Easter, from mid-April to mid-June on weekends (weather-permitting) and daily for the summer season from mid-June until early September.
+The Stanley Park miniature train (when it’s not shut down) runs daily in the spring for just a few days before Easter, from mid-April to late June on weekends (weather-permitting), and close to daily for the summer season from July until early September.

-The railway typically starts up again in October in the lead-up to Halloween, and then from the end of November until the first few days of January.
-In other words, with just a few exceptions, it’s closed most of January to March, September and November most years.
+The railway typically starts up again in October in the lead-up to Halloween, and then again from the end of November until the first few days of January for the holidays.
+In other words, with just a few exceptions, it’s closed nearly all of January, February March, September and November most years.

 Miniature Train Summer Schedule